Galicia irredenta

 Map of Galicia irredenta.
-In grey is Galicia proper and in yellow are the places in Spain where Galician is spoken outside of it.
+In grey is Galicia proper and in yellow are the adjacent areas where Galician is spoken outside of it (from north to south: Eo-Navia in Asturias, El Bierzo in the province of León and As Portelas in the province of Zamora).

-Galicia irredenta ("Unredeemed Galicia") or Galicia estremeira ("Outer" or "External Galicia"), also spelled as Galiza irredenta and Galiza estremeira and also known as Faixa Leste or Franxa Leste ("Eastern Strip"), is a term used for all Galician-speaking territories located outside of Galicia.
-These are all located in Spain, in either Asturias or Castile and León.
-These territories are sometimes divided into three subregions: El Bierzo (O Bierzo in Galician), Eo-Navia (Eo-Navia in Galician) and As Portelas (or Upper Sanabria, As Portelas or Alta Seabra in Galician).
+Galicia irredenta ("unredeemed Galicia") and Galicia estremeira ("outer/external Galicia"), also spelled as Galiza irredenta and Galiza estremeira and also known as Faixa Leste or Franxa Leste ("Eastern Strip"), are terms used to refer to the Galician-speaking parts of Asturias or Castile and León, in contrast to Galicia proper.
+These territories are sometimes divided into three subregions: El Bierzo (O Bierzo in Galician), Eo-Navia and As Portelas (or Upper Sanabria, As Portelas or Alta Seabra in Galician).

 There have been several attempts from these territories to join Galicia.
-An example is Porto de Sanabria, a small village where, in 2018, a vote was organized to join to the region due to the lack of response from the government of Castile and León to requests from locals to fix a road.
-In total, 202 people voted in favor, 19 against and 6 did a blank vote.
-However, this vote did not intend any official change and was only made to know the inhabitants' opinion.
+An example is Porto de Sanabria, a small village where, in 2018, a non-binding vote was organized on the village's annexation by Galicia due to a lack of response from the government of Castile and León to requests from locals to fix a road.
+In total, 202 people voted in favor, 19 against and 6 submitted blank votes.

 Another example was El Bierzo, a comarca where more people prefer to join Galicia than stay in Castile and León.
-People have proposed turning it into a new province of Spain and joining it into Galicia.
-This initiative became more serious when a request was sent in 2021 to the Xunta de Galicia, asking to recognize El Bierzo as a new province of Galicia.
-This proposal was rejected by the Spanish prominent parties PP and PSOE.

-Map of Galician-speaking Asturias (Eo-Navia), claimed as part of Galicia irredenta.

-Map of the Galician-speaking part of El Bierzo, also claimed as part of Galicia irredenta.

-Map of the As Portelas region, the third region of Galicia irredenta.
+One proposal there was for a new province to be created as part of Galicia.
+The Galician Nationalist Bloc formally submitted the proposal to Galicia's parliament in 2021, but it was rejected by the governing People's Party and opposition Spanish Socialist Workers' Party.